Day 1, Thursday 5 December

 Day 2, Friday 6 December

 On day 2 at the ECML, particpants actively engaged in discussions organised broadly around the ECML’s nine thematic areas with the presentation of key outputs from the current ECML programme, together with insights from the Centre’s range of Training and Consultancy activities.
 Four parallel sessions gave participants the opportunity to cover a number of key themes.
 The day was topped and tailed with plenary sessions on dissemination, adaption and impact, drawing on successful examples from ECML member states.

 A Conference Declaration with the dual aims of highlighting the key contribution of quality language education to democratic societies and acknowledging the challenges that need to be addressed was discussed at the conference, with a final version to be issued in early 2020.
 As such the Declaration could pave the way for a Council of Europe Recommendation on Quality Language Education.

-The conference will close on a very personal note: the ECML’s long-standing expert consultant, Frank Heyworth, who has been closely involved with the Centre since its inception, will tell us his story of how the centre has evolved, what this involvement has meant to him.
-He will no doubt share his pearls of wisdom as to future directions for language policy and practice at the ECML and the wider Council of Europe.
+The conference closed on a very personal note: the ECML’s long-standing expert consultant, Frank Heyworth, who has been closely involved with the Centre since its inception, recounted his story of how the ECML has evolved and what his engagement has meant to him.
+He also shared a few of his pearls of wisdom regarding future directions for language policy and practice at the ECML and the wider Council of Europe.